SAFE-Stack/SAFE-Chat/readme.md

 ### Akka streams

 FsChat backend is based on Akka.Streams.
-The entry point is a `ChannelFlow` module which implements the channel actor, the flow for user participating in particular channel, and the flow for all channels the user is participating in.
+The entry point is a `GroupChatFlow` module which implements the actor, serving group chat.

-`UserSessionFlow` brings everything together and implements the flow for the user browser session.
+`UserSessionFlow` defines the flows for user and control messages, brings everything together and exposes flow for user session.

+`AboutFlow` is an example of implementing channel with specific purpose, other than chatting

 `ChatServer` is an actor which purpose is to keep the channel list.
 It's responsible for creating/dropping the channels.